Laura Brown Laura Brown

 How Conflict Avoidance Quietly Kills Your Relationship

-In this post Laura explains how and why conflict avoidance actually leads to more fighting, along with some therapist-approved strategies to avoid those stupid fights
+In this post Laura explains how and why conflict avoidance actually leads to more fighting, along with some therapist-approved strategies to avoid those frustrating fights

 What conflict avoidance looks like